jnuho/simpledl/README.md

 6. **Enable Ingress Controller**:

 6-1.
-(NOT WORKING: check 3-2 instead) NGINX ingress controller using Minikube addons: you can use the command `minikube addons enable ingress`
+NGINX ingress controller using Minikube addons: you can use the command `minikube addons enable ingress`

 ```sh
 minikube addons enable ingress
 ```

 6-2.
-(USE THIS!)
 Nginx ingress controller

 - [setting up an NGINX ingress controller](#https://medium.com/@amirhosseineidy/how-to-set-up-nginx-ingress-controller-in-local-server-6cc4bd7d6a6b) in a bare metal or local server: